RayAndrade/TheRayCode/CPP/Creational/Singleton/script/page01.md

 The Singleton design pattern ensures that a class has only one instance and provides a global point of access to it.
 Below is a basic example:

-The Singleton class is defined in Singleton.h.
-It has a private constructor, which ensures that the class cannot be directly instantiated.
+The Singleton class is defined a private constructor, which ensures that the class cannot be directly instantiated.
 The copy constructor and assignment operator are deleted to prevent copying.

 ```
 Singleton